robotneagu/Bus-Incident-Indicator/README.md

 **Bus Breakdown and Delays Link:** https://data.cityofnewyork.us/Transportation/Bus-Breakdown-and-Delays/ez4e-fazm Data will be accessed using the API Endpoint though this is subject to change.

-Information Architecture, Data Architecture, and Dimensional Modeling can be seen in the Preliminary folder
+Information Architecture, Data Architecture, and Dimensional Modeling can be seen in the Preliminary folder.

 ### Data Model